ChrisCavs/Mead/README.md

 ### Follows and Feed

 As a user explores the site, they can follow the authors they enjoy most.
 Once a user follows an author, that author's stories will start to appear in the user's 'feed'.
-The feed is a currated list of stories that exists on the homepage of the app.
-This curration happens on the backend, during a fetch for content.
+The feed is a curated list of stories that exists on the homepage of the app.
+This curation happens on the backend, during a fetch for content.

 ### Comments